 Leader in His Field

 Shane is a recognized leader in criminal defense in Texas and locally.
 Shane is a member of the board of directors of the Texas Criminal Defense Lawyers Association, the nation’s largest criminal defense lawyers association.
 Shane also founded and was elected president of the Brazos County Criminal Defense Lawyers Association.
 Shane is also a founding member of the DUI Defense Lawyers Association, a national DWI defense lawyers association dedicated to cutting-edge defense of intoxication-related offenses, including DWI, Intoxication Assault, and Intoxication Manslaughter.

 Most importantly, Shane is a devoted husband and father.
-Shane’s wife, Jean, is an attorney Certified Public Accountant (CPA), and certified mediator who works with him at The Law Office of Shane Phelps, P.C.
-Shane’s daughter, Mary Claire, is in high school in College Station.
+Shane’s wife, Jean, is an attorney, Certified Public Accountant (CPA), and certified mediator who works with him at Shane Phelps Law.
+Shane’s daughter, Mary Claire, is in her freshman year of college.
 As a father, Shane has a deep appreciation for the concern parents have for their children and their futures.
 Shane zealously represents students at Texas A&M and Blinn College who have been accused of criminal offenses that threaten their futures.